 In addition to the state distribution at each time point, the seqstatd() function provides also for each time point the number of valid states and the Shannon entropy of the observed state distribution.
 Letting p_i denote the proportion of cases in state i at the considered time point, the entropy is where s is the size of the alphabet.
+The log is here the natural (base e) logarithm.
 The entropy is 0 when all cases are in the same state and is maximal when the same proportion of cases are in each state.
 The entropy can be seen as a measure of the diversity of states observed at the considered time point.
 Billari (2001) and Fussell (2005) considered for instance such entropy values for studying early life trajectories, the latter author applying the concept on aggregated virtual trajectories derived from transversal data.

-$$h(p_1, \dots, p_s) = -\sum{i=1}^{s} p_i \log_2(p_i)$$
+$$h(p_1,\ldots,p_s) = -\sum{i=1}^s p_i \log(p_i)$$

 Let us look at our example above.
-At age 15, 99% of the respondents had not leaved parental home (state 0), hence the entropy is very low (0.06).
+At age 15, 99% of the respondents had not leaved parental home (state 0), hence the entropy is very low (0.035).
 The entropy of the state distribution rises with age and reaches its maximum at age 27.
-At this age, 14% percent of the respondents had not leaved parental home, 29% had leaved parental home but were not married and had no children (state 1), 1% had one or more children without being married, and 28% had one or more children and were married (state 6).
+At this age, 16% percent of the respondents had not leaved parental home, 20% had leaved parental home but were not married and had no children (state 1), 1% had one or more children without being married, and 30% had one or more children and were married (state 6).

 We can also plot the reported entropy measures.
-For that we need to access the Entropy element of the list returned by seqstatd().
-We first store the outcome of the function in an object named sd and extract the entropy measures with sd\$Entropy.
+For that we use the seqHtplot() function.
 By the way, we illustrate also how we can save the graphic in a pdf file so that it can for instance be inserted into this manual.
 To do this, we open a pdf file with the pdf() function, create the graphic with the plot command and close the pdf file with the dev.off() function.
-The result is shown in figure ??.
+The result is shown in figure 7.4.
 Of course, if you want to run this program on your system, you should adapt the path to the 'pdf' file to your convenience.
 Users who prefer to save their graphics in the postscript format can use postscript() instead of pdf().
 There are likewise png(), jpeg(), ... functions.